alttch/smartobject/README.md

 # SmartObject

-[SmartObject](https://github.com/alttch/smartobject) is a tool to easily manipulate object attributes with the API commands, store and synchronize object data.
+[SmartObject](https://github.com/alttch/smartobject) is a library to easily manipulate object attributes with the API commands, store and synchronize object data.